Enabling Exchange Scheduling in single-use VMRs

 • To access the mailbox of the equipment resource used for VMR Scheduling for Exchange.
 This impersonation is required in order for the VMR Scheduling for Exchange feature to work.

 • If an invitation was sent when the Management Node was offline.
 In this case, when the Management Node comes back online it will generate a new alias and joining instructions for the meeting.
-It will then update the meeting invitation using impersonation, so that it appears as though the meeting organizer is sending out the updated joining instructions to all the attendees.
+It then updates the meeting invitation using impersonation, so that it appears as though the meeting organizer is sending out the updated joining instructions to all the attendees.

 • When the scheduling recovery tool is run after the Management Node has been restored from a backup.
 The recovery tool queries the room resource mailbox and finds all meetings that have previously been accepted, and checks whether they are in the scheduling service's database.
 If not, the Management Node will generate a new alias and new joining instructions for that meeting.
 This meeting update is sent using impersonation so that it appears as though the meeting organizer is sending out the updated joining instructions to all the attendees.